Fire lion by ~TomGonets on deviantART

 But, back to the story:

 Re gave the order and his gentle daughter, Hathor transformed herself into the wild lioness, Sekhmet.
-She descended into the desert where she began her lethal game, soon leaving the sand strewn with the dead and stained red with their blood.That would be the end, except Sekhmet, now happy and satisfied becomes the cow Mehet-Waret and Re can no longer tolerate life amongst people.
+She descended into the desert where she began her lethal game, soon leaving the sand strewn with the dead and stained red with their blood.That would be the end, except Sekhmet, now happy and satisfied becomes the cow Mehet-Waret and Re can no longer tolerate life among people.

 The lioness temporarily too well fed to eat anymore returned to Re proud of herself and her efficiency.